2025–26 Pro50 Championship

-The 2025–26 Pro50 Championship is the 23th edition of the Pro50 Championship, a List A cricket tournament that is being played in Zimbabwe.
-It started on 31 October 2025, and the last round will be played in March 2026.
+The 2025–26 Pro50 Championship was the 23rd edition of the Pro50 Championship, a List A cricket tournament that was played in Zimbabwe.
+It started on 31 October 2025, and the final was held on 11 April 2026.

 The Mountaineers were the defending champions.
+Southern Rocks won their second title by defeating defending champion Mountaineers in the final by 8 wickets.